 Fuller himself went on leave this year, which he attributes to his rising frustration at the state of support for Counselling Services.

 “I felt myself becoming increasingly angry about the lack of support we were getting from the university, in regard to these issues that I've brought up in here, and that anger was not particularly helpful,” he said.
 “You know, frankly, part of it was somewhat of a protest.”

 Difficult working conditions have made hiring difficult, with zero licensed psychologists applying to fill the multiple empty positions posted over the last decade.

 The resignation of two psychologists without replacement means that Counselling Services will no longer be able to support the internship program they have been operating since 2014.
 This program allowed them to significantly increase weekly appointments at a relatively low cost.

 Suspending the program will be “detrimental” not only to operations on campus, but also to the decreasing population of psychologists and counsellors working in the community.

 Fuller said these added responsibilities and worsening conditions have gone unnoticed and unacknowledged by university administration.
 He believes recognition is the first step toward resolving the problem.

 “But, you know, the university's not going to support us for this other stuff.
 I at least want to put that out there so it's acknowledged,” Fuller said.

-Editor's Note: This is the first of a three-part series on the challenges UNB Counselling Services is facing in adapting to increased demand.
-Read Part One here.
+Editor's Note: This is the second story of a three-part series on the challenges UNB Counselling Services is facing in adapting to increased demand.
+Read Part One and Part Three.